Ego8316/webserv/README.md

 Control logging verbosity using the `LOG_LEVEL` make variable:
    - default is 2
-   - 0 is DEBUG and above, 4 is ERROR only
+   - 0 is DEBUG and above, 3 is ERROR only, 4 is NONE
    - messages that are below set log level are outputted to `webserv.log`
    - each logging level has it's color, but it is sometime overriden to avoid givin an inapropriate impression of safety/danger